5 Great reasons to buy from us:

 When our goggles are on our heat it can be easy to forget that they’re there, making them more prone to damage.

-Clean your Goggles with the Microfibre Bag provided
+Clean your Goggles with a Microfibre Bag

-Your goggles will come with a microfibre bag – use this to clean your goggles lenses.
+Your goggles will likely come with a microfibre bag – use this to clean your goggles lenses.
 It’s always best to carry it in your pocket when you are out skiing/snowboarding.

-Store your Goggles in the Microfibre Bag provided
+Store your Goggles in a Microfibre Bag

 This one is a no brainer.
 Whether you are heading for Aprés drinks, back to the lodge, or back to your car.
 When your goggles have dried out a bit, chuck them in the microfibre bag to avoid them rubbing against any foreign objects.
 If you’re after even more protection, a Dakine Goggle Stash will store your goggles in a fleece lined, padded case and keep spare lenses separate too.